+the direct effect of RPM is the elimination of intra-brand price competition, by preventing some or all distributors from lowering their sale price for the brand concerned, thus resulting in a price increase for that brand.

 However, RPM may also lead to efficiencies, in particular where it is supplier driven.
-If undertakings invoke Article 101(3) claiming that RPM may lead to efficiencies, it is for them to put forward concrete evidence to substantiate this claim and to show that the conditions of Article 101(3) are indeed fulfilled in the individual case.
-Three examples of such an efficiency defence are set out below.
+Where undertakings rely on an efficiency defence for RPM, they must be able to substantiate this with concrete evidence and show that all the conditions of Article 101(3) are fulfilled in the individual case111.
+Four examples of such efficiencies are set out below.

-When a manufacturer introduces a new product, RPM may be an efficient means to induce distributors to better take into account the manufacturer’s interest to promote this product, in particular if it is a completely new product, and to increase sales efforts.
-If the distributors on the respective market face competitive pressure, this pressure may induce them to expand overall demand for the product and make the launch of the product a success, also for the benefit of consumers.
-Article 101(3) requires that less restrictive means do not exist.
-To meet this requirement, suppliers may, for example, demonstrate that it is not feasible in practice to impose on all buyers effective promotion requirements by contract.
-Under such circumstances, the imposition of fixed or minimum retail prices for a limited period of time in order to facilitate the introduction of a new product may be considered on balance pro-competitive.
+When a manufacturer introduces a new product, RPM may be an efficient means to induce distributors to better take into account the manufacturer’s interest in promoting that product.
+Article 101(3) of the Treaty also requires that there are no realistic and less restrictive alternative means of incentivising the distributors to promote the product.
+To meet that requirement, suppliers may, for example, demonstrate that it is not feasible in practice to impose on all buyers effective promotion obligations by contract.
+In such circumstances, the imposition of fixed or minimum retail prices for a limited period of time in order to facilitate the introduction of the new product may be considered on balance pro-competitive.

-Fixed resale prices, and not just maximum resale prices, may be necessary to organise a coordinated short term low price campaign (of 2 to 6 weeks in most cases), which will also benefit consumers.
-In particular, they may be necessary to organise such a campaign in a distribution system in which the supplier applies a uniform distribution format, such as a franchise system.
-Given its temporary character, the imposition of fixed retail prices may be considered on balance pro-competitive.
+Fixed resale prices, and not just maximum resale prices, may be necessary to organise a coordinated short-term low price campaign (of 2 to 6 weeks in most cases), in particular in a distribution system where the supplier applies a uniform distribution format, such as a franchise system.
+In such a case, given its temporary character, the imposition of fixed retail prices may be considered on balance pro-competitive.

+A minimum resale price or MAP can be used to prevent a particular distributor from using the product of a supplier as a loss leader.
+Where a distributor regularly resells a product below the wholesale price, this can damage the brand image of the product and, over time, reduce overall demand for the product and undermine the supplier’s incentives to invest in quality and brand image.
+In that case, preventing that distributor from selling below the wholesale price, by imposing on it a targeted minimum resale price or MAP may be considered on balance pro-competitive.

-In some situations, the extra margin provided by RPM may allow retailers to provide (additional) pre-sales services, in particular in case of experience or complex products.
-If enough customers take advantage of such services to make their choice but subsequently purchase at a lower price with retailers that do not provide such services (and hence do not incur these costs), high-service retailers may reduce or eliminate these services that enhance the demand for the supplier's product.
-RPM may help to prevent such free-riding at the distribution level.
-The supplier will have to convincingly demonstrate that the RPM agreement is necessary in order to overcome free riding between retailers on these services.
-In this case, the likelihood that RPM is found pro- competitive is higher when competition between suppliers is fierce and the supplier has limited market power.
+In some situations, the extra margin provided by RPM may allow retailers to provide additional pre-sales services, in particular in the case of complex products.
+If enough customers take advantage of such services in order to choose a product but subsequently purchase at a lower price with retailers that do not provide such services (and hence do not incur those costs), high-service retailers may reduce or stop providing pre-sales services, which enhance the demand for the supplier’s product.
+The supplier must demonstrate that there is a risk of free riding at the distribution level, that fixed or minimum resale

+111 Pursuant to Article 2 of Regulation (EC) No 1/2003, the undertaking claiming the benefit of Article 101(3) of the Treaty bears the burden of proving that the conditions of that paragraph of the Treaty are fulfilled.

+prices provide sufficient incentives for investments in pre-sale services and that there is no realistic and less restrictive alternative means of overcoming such free riding.
+In this situation, the likelihood that RPM will be considered as pro- competitive is higher when competition between suppliers is fierce and the supplier has limited market power.